Provided below are the house rules we use for Goliath gangs.

 75 credits

-If the gang is the attacker in a scenario that includes an objective to destroy, or trapped loot boxes to capture,
+If the gang is the attacker in a scenario that includes an objective to destroy, or trapped loot caskets to capture,

 the Demolitionist may join the gang's Crew for that scenario.